ktomari/cdrs/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package includes functions to aid data scientists in analyzing the California Delta Residents Survey (CDRS) of 2023.
+The package {cdrs} (pronounced “cedars”) includes functions to aid data scientists in analyzing the California Delta Residents Survey (CDRS) of 2023.
 Given the complex structure of the data set, this package is designed to combine the metadata and the data to facilitate access to variable qualities of interest.
 The complexity is due in part to the distribution mechanism of the survey, Qualtrics.
 This survey service yields nuanced information about how a survey respondent chose to mark their deficit, either by directly supplying a response like “I don’t know”, ending the survey early, or skipping the question.
 A full description of [how missing values are handled](https://ktomari.github.io/DeltaResidentsSurvey/doc_missing_and_ordinal.html) in the CDRS is available in the project documentation.

-This document was last updated on January 29, 2024.
+This document was last updated on January 30, 2024.

 ## Installation